 Comparatively, Stella is just like an NFL football player, an athletic freak of nature.

-And, just like an NFL player, Stella has knees appear very durable.
+And, just like an NFL player, Stella has knees that appear very durable.

 But, in reality, Stella’s knees are quite fragile.